 4. What were you afraid to tell your parents?

 'With my mother I have a good, open relationship, there is nothing I could not discuss with her.
 But my father and I didn't talk to each other, we didn't tell each other anything.
 My struggle is a lot about my father.
 When he was alive, he was just a person in my life.
 But after his death, I began to wonder who he really was and why he had become like that.
 He was a very different man at different stages of his life.
 He became a father young, when he was in his twenties.
-By the end of his life, he was full of regrets and unable to function because of his drinking, had more or less become a child.
+At the end of his life, he was full of regrets and unable to function because of his drinking, had more or less become a child.
 I couldn't talk to that man.

 Dead father